dmruss/Battleship/README.md

 Once the 4 game boards are created, the game loop will begin.
 The game loop will continue until either all 5 of one player&#39;s ships are sunk or the player chooses to quit.
 It will begin by asking the player to input a coordinate to torpedo, one coordinate at a time.
 If it is a hit, an O will appear on the attack board, a miss will appear as an X. Then, the computer&#39;s coordinate guess is printed to the screen.
 A hit will be recorded on the player&#39;s ship board with an O, a miss with an X.

+**How to Run**
+Download project folder and unzip
+Navigate to folder in shell
+prompt>make
+promtp>./battleship

 **Current Status**

 The program runs successfully.
 The program was developed and tested on Visual Studio version 16.2.3.
 It was compiled, run, and tested on gcc version 6.3.1 on csegrid.cudenver.pvt.